uyen-huynh2808/data-governance/README.md

 9. `data_generator/`: Synthetic data generator using Faker
    - `generate_data.py`: Script to generate all CSVs with consistent keys and structure

+10. `notebooks/`: Interactive walkthroughs and documentation
+   - `pipeline_walkthrough.ipynb`: Jupyter notebook that demonstrates how to run and monitor the full data governance pipeline.

 ## Disclaimer